timothyas/xesn/paper.md

 `xesn.ESN` from Figure 1, and parallel training time uses `xesn.LazyESN` with the number of groups as shown.
-See text for a description of the different schedulers used. figure.\label{fig:lazy}
+See text for a description of the different schedulers used.
+\label{fig:lazy}
 ](scaling/lazy-scaling.pdf){ width=40% }

-Figure 2 shows the weak scaling results of `xesn.LazyESN` for each of these `dask.distributed.LocalCluster` configurations, where each point shows the ratio of the walltime with the standard (serial) architecture to the lazy (parallel) architecture with $N_g$ groups.
+\autoref{fig:lazy} shows the weak scaling results of `xesn.LazyESN` for each of these \
+`dask.distributed.LocalCluster` configurations, where each point shows the ratio of the walltime with the standard (serial) architecture to the lazy (parallel) architecture with $N_g$ groups.
-Generally speaking, using 1 dask worker process per ESN group scales well, which makes sense because each group is trained entirely independently.
+Generally speaking, using 1 Dask worker process per ESN group scales well, which makes sense because each group is trained entirely independently.
-However, the two exceptions to this rule of thumb are:
+However, the two exceptions to this rule of thumb are as follows.

-1. when there are only 2 groups, the threaded scheduler does slightly better, presumably because of the lack of overhead involved with multiprocessing, and
+1. When there are only 2 groups, the threaded scheduler does slightly better, presumably because of the lack of overhead involved with multiprocessing.

-2. when $N_g$ is close to the default provided by dask, it might be best to use that default.
+2. When $N_g$ is close to the default provided by Dask, it might be best to use that default.

 There are, of course, many more ways to configure a Dask cluster, but the three